 If YAHUSHUA HA MASHIACH takes it seriously, then so should you and I!!!

-Mankind spiritually imprisons themselves whenever they refuse to forgive those who offend them.
+Mankind spiritually imprisons themselves whenever they refuse to forgive themselves and those who offend them.

-Other things associated with Unforgiveness are as follows:
+Other things associated with Unforgiveness are as follows (in the following order):

 Rather, their dwelling place for eternity is hell, the lake of fire where Satan and his fellow fallen angels plus all evil dwell!